nickhericks/scoop-bucket/README.md

-# ScoopBucket
+# scoop-bucket
-A bucket to install my programs using Scoop (http://scoop.sh/)
+A Scoop bucket to install my programs on Windows (http://scoop.sh/)

 ## TO-DO: Need to add json files for programs to this bucket.
 (See list below)